kylehadam/Phone-Book-Assignment/README.md

 3. **Open the HTML Interface**:

     Open the `index.html` file in a web browser.
 Use the form to add new contacts, which will be displayed below the form.
+You can also use the search functionality to find specific contacts.

 ### Running Tests